 The Big Beef tomato is one of the easiest plants to grow.
 They are known for being heavy feeders, but it’s well worth the extra food when you have a harvest full of giant, ripe fruit and get to enjoy that old-time tomato flavor.

 These disease resistant plants only take 85 days to maturity.
 Plant them outside during the summer.
 They will continue to produce until the first frost.
 It’s common for people to start beef tomato plants inside, and then move them outside during the summer months.

 When planting these tomatoes, it’s important to start small regardless of whether you are starting them inside or outside.
 Put seeds in starter trays or small pots to begin with.
 Starter trays are often easier when you are planning on growing a large number of plants.

 Gardeners can use regular potting soil for these plants.
 The soil should be moist, not soggy.
 Too much water can drown your beef tomato plant, especially if it has not developed roots yet.

-Moving Seeds Outside
+Moving Seedlings Outside